 - Inside your mixing bowl, you’ll first want to empty the coffee grounds, cold coffee, salt and flour.

-- Once everything’s in the bowl, it’s time to mix them all together using either your hands (or alternatively a mixing spoon as a less messy option!)
+- Once everything’s in the bowl, it’s time to mix them all together using your hands (or alternatively a mixing spoon as a less messy option!)

 - What you should be left with is a blob of mud which you can now put on a plate or tray.
 After that, flatten the mud out on a hard service, making sure it’s no more than an inch thick.
 Note: if your mud is too light, try again using more coffee.